Skip to main content

 The second opinion

 I'll draft something in Claude, then ask Gemini to poke holes in it.
-Or I'll set up two agents — one playing the role of a skeptical developer, the other a first-time user — and have them both review the same doc.
+Or I'll set up two agents—one playing the role of a skeptical developer, the other a first-time user.
+Then have them both review the same doc.
 You'd be surprised what falls out.

 This isn't about replacing human review.
 It's about showing up to the human review with fewer obvious issues.